technofocus-pte/aclrtagntcaidepth/Lab 4/Lab4.md

     ![](https://raw.githubusercontent.com/technofocus-pte/aclrtagntcaidepth/refs/heads/main/Lab%204/media/image49.png)

-9. When the box appears at the top, type exit into the box and press Enter to stop the running code block.

-    >[!Note]: After the successful run of the cell you will recieve the following outcome.
+9. When the box appears at the top, type +++exit+++ into the box and press Enter to **stop** the running code block.
+After the successful run of the cell you will recieve the following outcome and the output file is stored under the Azure AI Agents folder.

 	> Orchestrator Agent is starting...
 	>